TheKevJames/experiments/tensorflow-perf/README.rst

     Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA

 Let's go ahead and do that; any more advanced instructions that Tensorflow can make use of are bound to help us out.
+Compiling with ``-march=native -mavx2 -mfma -O3`` should do the trick!

 .. code-block:: console